 Frankly, the Chettinad mansions are spread across Karaikudi and its surrounding hamlets.
 However, if I had to point to one cluster, it would be Kanadukathan.
 It is actually, the best place in Karaikudi for mansion hopping.
 This is where the famous Kanadukathan Chettinad Palace is located.
-To visit that, you need to get special permission which after some toil and calls, I managed to.
-I would be treating you to a virtual tour of this in a separate post.
+To visit that, you need to get special permission which after a lot of networking and calls, I managed.
+You can get an exclusive virtual tour of this place through this post.

 The 2nd locality that you need to keep in mind is Athangudi.
-Here you have access to the interiors of the Athangudi Palace (yet another exclusive post).
+Here you have access to the interiors of the Athangudi Palace.
 The palace is a gorgeous fusion of European and Indian architecture.
 You can see the first glimpse in the picture itself – the British soldiers guarding the Indan Deity.

 Within Karaikudi, remember to drop by the Aayiram Jannal Veedu or the 1000 windows house.
 This can only be viewed from the outside.
-While this might be a popular Chettinadu house to visit, I personally found other pretty mansions in Karaikudi.
+While this might be one of the popular Karaikudi heritage homes to visit, I personally found other pretty mansions in Karaikudi.
 It might be worth your while to just drive around the place and spot the unnamed ones yourself.